If electric fences work to deter sheep and horses, why shouldn’t they work with slugs and snails?

 But please keep in mind that electricity is dangerous if not handled with care and knowledge.

 It could cause fire and physical harm.
-Therefore it is important to consult an electrician due to safety reasons.
+Therefore it is essential to consult an electrician due to safety reasons.

 What parts do you need?